Washington Research Consortium on Korea

 Dr. Bridget L. Coggins is an associate professor of political science at the University of California, Santa Barbara.
 Her research interests lie at the intersection of domestic conflict and international relations, including studies of secessionism, rebel diplomacy, civil war and terrorism, maritime piracy, illicit trafficking, and refugees.
 Coggins' first book is Power Politics and State Formation in the 20th Century: The Dynamics of Recognition (Cambridge University Press, 2014).
 Her second major project examines the international security consequences of state failure, combining large N data and detailed case studies of Somalia, North Korea, Colombia, and Afghanistan.
 Coggins’ scholarly work appears in Foreign Policy,International Organization,Journal of Conflict Resolution,Journal of Global Security Studies, Journal of Peace Research, and at various university presses.
 She speaks Spanish, Mandarin, and a bit of Korean and taught previously at Dartmouth College.

-Associate Professor of Politics; Director, Asian Studies Program, The Catholic University of America
+Professor of Politics and Director of Asian Studies, The Catholic University of America

 Katharine H.S.
 Moon